 - Easy cleaning

-- Uncured resin can be easily removed when frozen from the silicone mold.
+- Uncured resin can be easily removed when frozen from molds without damaging the silicone mold.

 -

-We found that alcohol wipes like MEDIWIPES are an extremely effective and quick way to clean silicone molds, whether they are cured or not.
-Repeat the process until the mold is completely clean, as shown in the picture below.
+We found that alcohol wipes like MEDIWIPES are a very effective and quick way to clean silicone molds whether cured or not.
+Repeat the process until the mold is completely clean as in the picture below.

-How to clean silicone molds from hardened resin
+How to clean silicone molds from cured resin

 Cleaning silicone molds when the resin is fully cured is the easiest and fastest way.
-Warm water and soap, alcohol wipes are our favorite methods for quickly and easily cleaning resin molds, and they always work like magic.
+Warm water and soap, alcohol wipes are our favorite methods to clean resin molds quickly and easily, and they always work like magic.

 Tips from Woodberg 💡

-- Always clean the silicone molds before and after use.
+- Always clean silicone molds before and after use.

-- Store molds in clean plastic bags after you are done using them.
+- Store molds in clean plastic bags after use.

 - Keep silicone molds of all types away from direct sunlight.